 Skip to content

-1. Open the Export Dialog: Click the Export button in the top menu bar or press Ctrl+E.
+1. Open the Export Dialog: Click the Export button in the top menu bar or press Ctrl+Shift+S (Cmd+Shift+S on macOS).

-2. Choose a Format: Select the best format for your needs from the dropdown menu.
+4. Choose Export Type: Select the best format for your needs from the dropdown menu.
+The preview shows the output as {fileName}.{ext} (BMFont TYPE).

-4. Download Files: Click the download button to save a .zip archive containing the descriptor file and the PNG texture atlas(es).
+6. Save: Click the Save button to download a .zip archive containing the descriptor file and the PNG texture atlas(es).

-All formats are based on the official AngelCode BMFont specification.
-Choose the format that best fits your project’s requirements for compatibility, performance, and ease of use.
+All formats follow the AngelCode BMFont specification.
+Pick the one that fits your project’s needs for compatibility, performance, and ease of use.

-The most common and widely supported format.
-It’s human-readable, making it easy to debug.
+The most widely supported format.
+Human-readable and easy to debug.

 • Best for: Maximum compatibility with engines like Unity, Unreal, and Cocos2d-x.